Java Spring Continuous Integration#

 # For info on creating secrets, see:

-# https://docs.semaphoreci.com/guided-tour/environment-variables-and-secrets/
+# https://docs.semaphoreci.com/essentials/using-secrets/

 secrets: